Batoul-Shaheen/e-commerce-platform/README.md

 - **Amazon SES (Simple Email Service)** -> We used it so that the user would submit a rating for the orderز
 - **Amazon RDS (Relational Database Service)** -> To manage relational databases for our models.
 - **Amazon S3** -> For storing static files and images (image attachment functionality).
-- **Continuous Delivery** -> where every commit to the main branch must result in building a Docker image and automatically deployed to AWS Auto-Scaling Group.
-> Docker Hub &AWS Auto-Scaling Group
+- **Continuous Delivery** -> where every commit to the main branch must result in building a Docker image and automatically deployed to AWS Auto-Scaling Group. > Docker Hub & AWS Auto-Scaling Group

 ## 🛒 Tech Stack